Prostate-Specific Antigen (PSA) Test

-The United States Preventive Services Task Force has analyzed the data from all reported prostate cancer screening trials, principally from the PLCO and ERSPC trials, and estimated that, for every 1,000 men ages 55 to 69 years who are screened every 1 to 4 years for a decade (5):
+The United States Preventive Services Task Force has analyzed the data from all reported prostate cancer screening trials, principally from the PLCO and ERSPC trials, and estimated that, for every 1,000 men ages 55 to 69 years who are screened every 1 to 4 years for 10 to 15 years (6):

-- 0 to 1 death from prostate cancer would be avoided.
+- About 1 death from prostate cancer would be avoided

-- 100 to 120 men would have a false-positive test result that leads to a biopsy, and about one-third of the men who get a biopsy would experience at least moderately bothersome symptoms from the biopsy.
+- 120 men would have a false-positive test result that leads to a biopsy, and some men who get a biopsy would experience at least moderately bothersome symptoms from the biopsy

 How is the PSA test used in men who have been treated for prostate cancer?

 The PSA test is used to monitor patients who have a history of prostate cancer to see if their cancer has recurred (come back).
 If a man’s PSA level begins to rise after prostate cancer treatment, it may be the first sign of a recurrence.
 Such a “biochemical relapse” typically appears months or years before other clinical signs and symptoms of prostate cancer recurrence.